tokenized/docs/example-movie-tickets.md

 ![Candy Bar Settlement](https://raw.githubusercontent.com/tokenized/docs/master/images/candy-bar-settlement.svg?sanitize=true "Candy Bar Settlement") {.frame .centered .padded}

 When Alice goes to the candy bar, she grabs her combo and heads to the checkout.
-It scans her items and offers a pre-built transaction, but alice selects the 'Pre-Purchased' option.
+It scans her items and aks Alice how she would like to pay.
+She selects the 'Pre-Purchased' option to use her coupon she purchased earlier with the tickets.

-The system creates a transfer template that requests the pre-purchased items be delivered to a purchased item wallet which is received into Alice's wallet via NFC.
+The cinema then provides Alice with a template Transfer action including the receipt address and sends it to her wallet (QR code, NFC, etc.).

 ![Candy Bar Pre-Paid Item Transfer](https://raw.githubusercontent.com/tokenized/docs/master/images/candy-bar-pre-paid-transfer-template.svg?sanitize=true "Candy Bar Pre-Paid Item Transfer") {.frame .centered .padded}

-Her wallet completes the transfer and sends it to the Cinema contract.
+Her wallet completes the signature and broadcasts the Transfer action to the Bitcoin SV network.

 ![Final Candy Bar Pre-Paid Item Transfer](https://raw.githubusercontent.com/tokenized/docs/master/images/candy-bar-pre-paid-transfer-final.svg?sanitize=true "Final Candy Bar Pre-Paid Item Transfer") {.frame .centered .padded}

-The cinema contract checks that the items are valid and builds a settlement transaction.
-As no cash is changing hands, it can send this straight onto the network.
-The combo item is sent back into the same wallet as it was delivered from.
+The cinema contract sees the Transfer action addressed to it and checks that the action is valid before proceeding to build a Settlement transaction.
+As only one contract is involved in this Settlement action, it can send this straight to the Bitcoin SV network.
+The snack combo coupon has been successfully transferred between Alice's wallet and the cinema's wallet as a redemption for the snacks Alice purchased.

 ![Final Candy Bar Pre-Paid Item Settlement](https://raw.githubusercontent.com/tokenized/docs/master/images/candy-bar-pre-paid-settlement.svg?sanitize=true "Final Candy Bar Pre-Paid Item Settlement") {.frame .centered .padded}